Rohnert Park to spend up to $450,000 more on new homeless initiatives

 “It’s a simple thing to say, but it’s really true that homelessness is an incredibly complex issue to try and address,” Don Schwartz, Rohnert Park’s assistant city manager, told the council.
 “This is really a communitywide, really a nationwide problem, but we’re doing what we can.
 These are funds we really think we have to spend for protection of health and safety in Rohnert Park, which is city government’s top priority.”

-Santa Rosa is spending about $3 million this year — 1.7% of its $179 million general fund budget — on homeless services.
+Santa Rosa is spending about $3 million this year - a little more than a half-percent of its current $439 million budget - on homeless services.

 Among the new proposed funds, $80,000 will go toward accessing a dozen more temporary beds through next summer at a shelter run by COTS.